JZaitz/SinatraCaeserCipher/README.md

+#README

-Basic front end for Caeser Cipher using Sinatra.
+Basic front end for Caeser Cipher project using the Sinatra framework in Ruby.